apennisi/deep_sort/README.md

 ## How to use

-Go to the bin diretory and launch the program with the following command:
+Go to the bin diretory and launch the program with the following commands:
 ```bash
 ./deep_sort /path/to/the/config/file
 e.g.: